johnalexander404/qms-trading-bot/docs/GITHUB_ACTIONS_QUICKSTART.md

    Value: your_alpaca_secret

    ```
-   **Fill following variables if you need to maintain history of trades separate from the trading partner.**
+   **Fill following secrets if you need to maintain history of trades separate from the trading partner.**
    ```

    Name: FIREBASE_PROJECT_ID (optional - for persistence but needed for trading multiple portfolios)